ohmyzsh/ohmyzsh/plugins/vim-interaction/README.md

 * `vvsp` Edits the passed in file but first makes a vertical split
 * `vhsp` Edits the passed in file but first makes a horizontal split

+## Post Callout ##

+At the end of the `callvim` function we invoke the `postCallVim` function if it exists.
+If you're using MacVim, for example, you could define a function that brings window focus to it after the file is loaded:

+    function postCallVim
+    {
+      osascript -e 'tell application "MacVim" to activate' }

+This'll be different depending on your OS / Window Manager.

 ## Examples ##

 This will load `/tmp/myfile.scala` into the running GVim session: